$\texttt{tdescore}$: An Accurate Photometric Classifier for Tidal Disruption Events: The ZTF Nuclear Transient Sample

 The nuclear transient filter has been iteratively modified over the course of the survey, to improve the false-positive or false-negative rate.
 To develop \tdes, we start with the latest version of the filter, which was developed and applied to all archival ZTF alert data, yielding a uniform sample of 11699 nuclear transients discovered in ZTF-I, from 2018 April 1 to 2020 September 30, and in ZTF-II from 2020 October 1 to 2022 April 30 \citep{sample}.

 We extract any available classifications for these transients from the \texttt{ZTF Fritz Marshal}\footnote{\url{https://fritz.science/}} \citep{skyportal, skyportal_2}, and the predecessor \texttt{ZTF GROWTH Marshal} \citep{growth_marshal}.
-In general these are accumulated human-assigned classifications which can be based on spectra (including public ones taken from e.g the Transient Name Server), lightcurve evaluation or other contextual information.
-Restricting ourselves to classified transients reduces the sample to 5819 sources, of which 77 are classified as TDEs.
-This includes 30 sources from ZTF-I presented in \cite{ztf_tde_1} and \cite{final_season}, 17 additional bright ZTF-II TDEs from \cite{yao_23}, as well as 30 additional faint or recent TDEs from ZTF-II which have not yet been published.
+In general these are accumulated human-assigned classifications which can be based on spectra (including public ones taken from e.g the Transient Name Server, and host spectroscopy from the Sloan Digital Sky Survey \citep{sdss_00}), light curve evaluation or other contextual information.
+We verify each of these human classifications (see Appendix Section \ref{sec:classifications} for details), and recover 5264 classified sources, of which 86 are classified as TDEs.
+This includes 30 sources from ZTF-I presented in \cite{ztf_tde_1} and \cite{final_season}, 17 additional bright ZTF-II TDEs from \cite{yao_23}, as well as 39 additional faint or recent TDEs from ZTF-II which have not yet been published.